krkn-chaos/krkn/docs/index.md

 The network is secure.
 Topology never changes.
 The network is homogeneous.
-Consistent resource usage with no spikes
+Consistent resource usage with no spikes.
+All shared resources are available from all places.

 The assumptions led to a number of outages in production environments in the past.
 The services suffered from poor performance or were inaccessible to the customers, leading to missing Service Level Agreement uptime promises, revenue loss, and a degradation in the perceived reliability of said services..